-- Details of the post; - A Job Description and Person Specification; - Information about the School/Foundation (where appropriate); - Application form; - Explanatory notes (which includes information regarding safeguarding and vetting, recruitment privacy notice); - Statement of the key terms and conditions relating to the post.
+- Details of the post; - A Job Description and Person Specification; - Information about the School/Foundation (where appropriate); - Application form;

+- Explanatory notes (which includes information regarding safeguarding and vetting, recruitment privacy notice); - Statement of the key terms and conditions relating to the post. - Job Applicant Privacy Notice

-All applicants should be advised that references will be sought before interview unless justifiable reasons can be given as to why this is unacceptable.
+All applicants should be advised that references will be sought before interview for teaching vacancies, unless justifiable reasons can be given as to why this is unacceptable.
+For all other roles, references will be taken once the preferred candidate has been chosen.
 All literature pertaining to posts will contain the following statement of commitment to safeguarding children and young people:

-"The Seckford Foundation/Woodbridge School/Seckford Almshouses is committed to safeguarding and promoting the welfare of children and young people.
+"The Seckford Foundation/Woodbridge School/Seckford Care is committed to safeguarding and promoting the welfare of children and young people.
 It expects all staff and volunteers to share this commitment.
 An enhanced Disclosure and Barring Service (DBS) check is required for this post prior to commencement of employment."